Trump’s lead over Biden on the economy appears vulnerable, a potential turning point

 Trump’s advisers are encouraged that many voters aren’t blaming Trump for the pandemic recession.
 Trump has repeatedly sought to dodge blame for the current downturn by pinning it on the “China virus.”

 “If you’re a normal president with this unemployment, you’d be in trouble.
-But people get that this is a consequence of the pandemic, and instead of blaming Trump they think, ‘Who can help us?’ ” said Newt Gingrich, a former House speaker and an ally of Trump’s.
+But people get that this is a consequence of the pandemic, and instead of blaming Trump they think, ‘Who can help us?’ ” said Newt Gingrich, the former House speaker and Trump ally.
 “It’s easy for Trump because he can point to a memory that’s relatively recent.
 It’s a lot harder for Biden.”

 Biden keeps stressing the need for a more equitable economy.
 His tax plan would fall largely on the rich, whom he defines as Americans earning more than $400,000 a year.
 Some liberals criticize Biden as not going far enough, especially in his plans to close the economic gap between Blacks and Whites.
 They want him embrace reparations that provide money to the descendants of those who were enslaved in the United States.
 Biden has instead called for more aid for Black entrepreneurs and an expansion of tax and home-buying credits to boost Black wealth.